GHR Healthcare Quick Apply Search Jobs Log In

 Elementary School Nursing vs. Other School Nurse Roles

-Understanding the Role of an Elementary School Nurse
+Role & Daily Responsibilities of an Elementary School Nurse

 The primary responsibility of an elementary school nurse is to provide direct healthcare for both acute and chronic illnesses.
 In addition, this role may involve creating care plans, conducting health screenings, communicating with families and other health professionals, and educating staff and families on health-related topics.